-Most North Dakota employers are required to provide workers’ compensation insurance to their employees.
+North Dakota employers are required to provide workers’ compensation insurance to their employees.
+This policy covers the cost of medical treatment and partial lost wages for employees who are injured on the job.

-North Dakota imposes stringent workers’ compensation insurance rules on its employers.
-Unless otherwise excluded, employers are required to provide insurance for all full-time, part-time, seasonal, and occasional workers.
+The state of North Dakota imposes stringent workers’ compensation insurance rules on its employers.
+Employers are required to provide insurance for all full-time, part-time, seasonal, and occasional workers.

 Independent contractors are not required to be covered by workers’ comp as long as they can prove they are independent contractors under the so-called common law test.
 The burden of proof falls on the person claiming independent contractor status.

-If North Dakota Workforce Safety and Insurance (WSI) determines that a person is exempt from workers’ comp due to being an independent contractor, the decision is effective for one year.
+If North Dakota Workforce Safety & Insurance determines that a person is exempt from workers’ comp due to being an independent contractor, the decision is effective for one year.

 Employers or independent contractors seeking an exemption should contact WSI and request an “Independent Contractor Verification Application.”